pryrt/nppStuff/CommunityForum/FAQ/MostRecentVersion.md

 # FAQ: Why Can't I Just Say "Most Recent Version"

 Hello.
-You've likely been directed here for one of two main reasons: Because you claimed "I use the most recent version", and someone asked for more specifics on which version.
+You've likely been directed here for one of two main reasons: First, because you claimed "I use the most recent version", and someone asked for more specifics on which version.
 Or second, because you asked something like "why does Notepad++ say there’s no newer version, when the downloads page clearly shows a newer version"

 ## One Answer, Two FAQs